OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

 first iteration.

-Since our Paraboloid only has a recorder added to the driver, our 'paraboloid' sqlite file will contain keys of the form 'rank0:SLSQP|1', 'rank0:SLSQP|2', etc. To access the data from our run, we can use the following code:
+Since our Paraboloid only has a recorder added to the driver, our 'paraboloid' SQLite file will contain keys of the form 'rank0:SLSQP|1', 'rank0:SLSQP|2', etc. To access the data from our run, we can use the following code:

 .. testsetup:: reading